 The results obtained require a few caveat in interpretation since the model in this paper did not consider the case where banking sectors have various options for investment other than loan-making.
-In addition, the policy objective function did not consider the welfare of the borrowers, which would be more important issues in welfare analysis.
-Moreover, studies on the equilibrium refinement issue when there are multiple equilibria in regulatory regime might provide further insights on the mechanism design of the optimal international coordination mechanism for financial regulatory regime.
-These issues should be tackled in the future studies.
+In addition, the extension of the policy objective function to consider the welfare of the borrowers, which would be more important issues in welfare analysis, might provide further insights on the mechanism design of the optimal international coordination mechanism for financial regulatory regime.
+These issues remain for the future studies.